 Harry Potter Wizards Unite: release date

-We've been given a very brief Harry Potter Wizards Unite trailer to pore over, showing a player catching a Golden Snitch.
-The idea seems to be to grab Potter-related objects and animals before the non-magical muggles of the world spot them.
+Our first look at the game was a very brief Harry Potter Wizards Unite trailer that showed a player catching a Golden Snitch.
+It shows off the game's central mechanic: grab Potter-related objects and animals before the non-magical Muggles of the world spot them.

 Harry Potter Wizards Unite: gameplay

-We've got a few clues to what the Harry Potter Wizards Unite gameplay might involve.
-Our first clue is Pokémon Go – the huge hit game involved going round real world locations, spotting and catching Pokémon using the magic of AR.
+Our first clue to what Harry Potter Wizards Unite entails is Pokémon Go – the huge hit game involved going round real world locations, spotting and catching Pokémon using the magic of AR.

 "You will hone lightning fast wand reflexes, an ability to sniff out the faintest whiff of magical disorder from afar, and proficiency in advanced casting of multiple spells," explains the blurb on the official game site.